 The most detailed type of report available which is particularly suitable for one-off properties including large, extended or older buildings.
 The report includes full details of all visible elements of the building, information regarding the method of construction and items of disrepair and defects with advice about key future repairs.
-The report is tailored to the needs of the client and will also include a market valuation and a reinstatement cost for insurance purposes.
+The report is tailored to the needs of the client and also includes a market valuation and a reinstatement cost for insurance purposes.
 A discussion with the surveyor at the time of instructing is recommended.

 Major Defects Survey - Level 2+

-Similar to the Building survey but without the photographs and so keeps the cost down.
-It is much more informative and helpful than a Homebuyer’s report, but more concise than a full Building Survey.
-It is particularly suitable for small Victorian and 1930’s style housing.
-It is our most popular survey type, the older versions of which have been adopted by many other Bristol surveyors.
-It also includes a market valuation and reinstatement cost for insurance purposes.
+Similar to the Building Survey but without the photographs which keeps the cost down.
+It is much more informative and helpful than a HomeBuyer’s Report, but more concise than a full Building Survey.
+Particularly suitable for small Victorian and 1930’s style housing, it is our most popular survey type.
+Older versions of it have been adopted by many other Bristol surveyors.
+It can also include a market valuation and reinstatement cost for insurance purposes.

 RICS Home Survey - Level 2

 A concise economy service suitable for post 1970 properties in good order and modern homes.
 It includes comment on all visible sections of the property including condition ratings to elements of the building using a traffic light system to flag if:

 serious/urgent repairs are needed